A Graduate Research Assistantship

-Three Graduate Research Assistantships in Biological Systems Engineering at Virginia Tech
+A Graduate Research Assistantship for Partial Nitrification/Denitrification Anammox Research in the Department of Biological Systems Engineering at Virginia Tech

-The Department of Biological Systems Engineering at Virginia Polytechnic Institute and State University, also known as Virginia Tech, is seeking applications for at least three Ph.D. (and/or MS) Graduate Research Assistantships (GRA).
 The assistantship will cover stipends, tuition waiver, and insurance.
 The successful candidate will work in Dr. Zhiwu (Drew) Wang’s research group (https://www.wang.bse.vt.edu/).
-The VT-BSE graduate program ranked as the 13th best biological/agricultural engineering program in the U.S. VT’s ranking in the 2022 edition of Best Colleges is National Universities is 75th.
+The VT-BSE graduate program ranked as the #12 best biological/agricultural engineering program in the U.S. VT’s ranking in the 2022 edition of Best Colleges is National Universities is #62.

 The successful candidate is expected to be creative, self-motivated, possess good research attitude, encompass dynamic problem-solving skills, and have a strong desire to solve real-world problems and collaborate in a multidisciplinary environment with both industrial and academic partners.
 The candidate is expected to communicate research results through high quality peer-reviewed journal and deliver presentations at national/international professional meetings.
 Specifically, the successful candidate

 ▪ Must have (or must earn prior to the application deadline) a Bachelor’s or Master’s degree in chemical engineering, biological systems engineering, civil engineering, environmental engineering, or a closely related field.

 ▪ Demonstrated excellent scientific writing and communication skills (e.g., peer-reviewed publications, competitions, etc.).

 ▪ For international students, TOEFL score is required.
 For admission, we expect a minimum TOEFL score of 90 (IBT) or IELTS score of 6.5 for admission.
 GRE may be waived.